ADU Contractor Thousand Oaks, California

 It became home to several animals used for Leo the Lion MGM logo.
-There were held public animal shows, which drew thousands of spectators from throughout California.
+There were held public animal shows, which drew thousands of listeners from throughout California.
 The animals from the park have been used in many movies and TV series, including many of the Tarzan films; The Adventures of Robin Hood (1938), which used the site as a location, and Doctor Doolittle (1967).
 Goebel himself camped by the filming site of Tarzan, the Ape Man (1932) by Lake Sherwood to watch his lions during filming.

-In February 2019, in what was called a response to the shooting, members of the Westboro Baptist Church demonstrated outside Thousand Oaks High School.
+In February 2019, in what was called a tribute to the shooting, members of the Westboro Baptist Church demonstrated outside Thousand Oaks High School.
 Parents, students, faith communities, and community members held a counter-demonstration across the street.Source

 - What to Do When Your Pipes Freeze (9 photos) February 4, 2023When you go to turn on your faucets on a frigid day and nothing or only a trickle runs out, it’s the one time you hope you’ve forgotten to pay the water bill.
 But that’s wishful thinking and you know it, so panic sets in — your pipes are frozen, and if those suckers burst, […]

 - 9 Trends for New Kitchen and Bath Products in 2023 (36 photos) February 4, 2023They say hard work is rewarding.
 Many people tested that notion in Las Vegas this week, battling flight delays, braving unusually cold weather, standing in long lines and logging thousands of steps to see the latest home design and building products and materials showcased at Design & Construction...